Montara, California

 Montara (/mɒnˈtærə/) is a census-designated place (CDP) in San Mateo County, California, United States.
 The population was 2,833 at the 2020 census.
 Nearby communities include Moss Beach and Princeton-by-the-Sea.

 Etymology

-According to historical sources, the name "Montoro" was initially used for Montara Mountain and Montara Point by the Whitney Survey, also known as the California Geological Survey, in 1867.
-In 1869, the United States Coast Survey referred to the area with its current name.
-The name is thought to be a misspelling of several Spanish words that describe mountains and forests, such as montuoso, montaraz, and montaña.
-It could also refer to a corruption of the Spanish word "Montosa"; "Cañada Montosa" (valley of brush) was allegedly written on an 1838 design of Rancho San Pedro, located in Southern California, but the connections between this plan and the town are unclear.
+According to historical sources, the name "Montoro" was initially used, at least in 1867, for Montara Mountain and Montara Point by the Whitney Survey (also known as the California Geological Survey).
+In 1869, the United States Coast Survey referred to the area by its current name of Montara; the name is thought to be a misspelled interpretation of a Spanish word, or even a combination of several Spanish words for mountains or wilderness, such as montuoso (mountainous), montaraz (the wild) or the word for mountain, montaña.
+Additionally, the Spanish verb montar (meaning "to ride"), or one of its conjugated forms, could have influenced the name by referencing “riding” through or traversing the land on horseback or by wagon.
+Montará is a future-tense conjugation of "to ride", roughly becoming "will ride".
+This could have been further confused by non-Spanish speakers as sounding like "montaña" (mountain), interpreted as “riding the mountain”.

+"Montara" could also refer to a corruption of the Spanish word "Montosa"; "Cañada Montosa" (valley of brush) was allegedly written on an 1838 design of Rancho San Pedro, located in Southern California, but the connections between this plan and the town are unclear.

 Geography and environment

 Montara is located at 37°32′23″N 122°30′23″W (37.539639, -122.506426), approximately 20 mi south of San Francisco and 50 mi north of Santa Cruz, California.
 Neighboring towns include Pacifica to the north, Moss Beach, El Granada, and Half Moon Bay to the south.
 According to the United States Census Bureau, the CDP has a total area of 3.9 sqmi, all of it land.

 The rare and endangered species Hickman's potentilla occurs at the northern extremity of Montara on the slopes above Martini Creek at elevations ranging from 32 to 410 ft.

 Nearby Montara Mountain, part of the Santa Cruz Mountains, rises to an elevation of 1,898 ft above sea level.
 The mountain is accessible by a gravel fire road.
 On a few occasions light snowfall has fallen on the upper reaches of the mountain.

 The town is surrounded by open space (Rancho Corral de Tierra) and a popular recreation area includes Montara State Beach.
 The nearly 1 mi long stretch of sand drops steeply into the ocean, making this beach hazardous for swimming.
 It is, however, a fairly popular surfing destination for experienced surfers.
 Waves of at least 10–15 ft can be common during winter storm swells.

 Montara State Marine Reserve & Pillar Point State Marine Conservation Area extend offshore from Montara.
 Like underwater parks, these marine protected areas help conserve ocean wildlife and marine ecosystems.